-The 66 books of the Bible are split between the Old Testament, the first 39 books, and the New Testament, the last 27 books.
+The 66 books of the Bible are split between the Old Testament, the first 39 books, and the New Testament Canon, the last 27 books.
 But even between the Old and New Testaments, there are different categories that we can classify the books into.

 There are nine categories that a book can fall under: the Pentateuch, Historical, Poetry and Wisdom, Major Prophets, Minor Prophets, the Gospels, Church History, Epistles, or Prophecy.
 Let us take a look at each genre and which books are included in each.

 The Pentateuch is the first five books of the Bible and the Old Testament.
-These books are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+These Old Testament books of the Bible are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 They cover Creation to the 40-year wandering period of God’s chosen people and are all authored by Moses.

 The five Poetry and Wisdom books are Job, Psalms, Proverbs, Ecclesiastes, and Song of Solomon.
 While Job is the author of the book with the same name, Solomon, the wisest man, is mainly the author of the other four.
 These books teach us many practical things about life, suffering, relationships, and who God is.

 There are five books that fall under the Major Prophets category: Isaiah, Jeremiah, Lamentations, Ezekiel, and Daniel.
 These books are all authored by the people the book is named after, with Lamentations written by Jeremiah.